patric-boehner/Blank-Genesis-Child-Theme/README.md

 **Github project link:** https://github.com/patric-boehner/Blank-Genesis-Child-Theme/

 This is the second version of my personal blank starter theme for use as a child of the [Genesis Framework](http://www.studiopress.com/).
-Your welcome to use this but be aware it is set up with my preferences and opinion in mind.
-The child theme uses [CodeKit](https://incident57.com/codekit/) to compile and minify the JS and [SASS](http://sass-lang.com/).
-Your welcome to use any development tool you like, just deleate the CodeKit files and take a look at the file organization to compile files correctly.
+You are welcome to use this but be aware it is set up with my preferences and opinion in mind.
+The child theme uses [CodeKit](https://incident57.com/codekit/) to compile and minify the JS and [SASS & SCSS](http://sass-lang.com/).
+Your welcome to use any development tool you like, just delete the CodeKit files and take a look at the file organization to compile files correctly.

-Tested up to WordPress version 4.9.4 and Genesis version 2.6.1.
+Tested up to WordPress version 5.0.3 and Genesis version 2.8.1.

 ## Core Functionality Plugin